Artistic ironwork in Haiti

 Empty

-The market consists of two large halls with arches and iron frames, each covering 2,000 square meters.
-It is connected by an iron gate with four arched towers and a clock mounted on the gate facade.
+The market comprises two large halls with vaulted ceilings and iron frames, each vaulted and spanning 2,000 m².
+It is connected by an iron gate with four arched towers and a clock mounted on the gate's facade.
 The entire structure is painted red with striking green accents.

 Empty

-This is probably the most crowded place in the country of Haiti.
-Coming to the Iron Market, you must be prepared not to be shy or too “polite”, otherwise you will be overwhelmed by the crowds, the goods and the haggling.
-At the Iron Market, everything you want to see in Haiti will be here, from handicrafts to spices and food.
+This is perhaps the busiest place in Haiti.
+When visiting the Iron Market, be prepared to be uninhibited and not overly polite, otherwise you'll be overwhelmed by the crowds, the goods, and the aggressive sales tactics.
+At the Iron Market, you'll find everything you could want to see in Haiti, from handicrafts to spices and food.

 Empty